 Metal bands are relatively maintenance-free as they are strong, and scratch-resistant and retain a lasting polish.

 Hygienic cleaning of your hands often includes removing your rings.
 Before you replace the ring on your finger, wash it with soapy warm water because infectious bacterial and viruses can remain on metal surfaces for two to three days.
 Soap and warm water will not harm it.

 You can clean your rings with a solution of I tablespoon of vinegar mixed with one tablespoon of warm water applied with a soft cloth.
 This mixture will remove any surface dirt and grease from the oils in your skin or daily activities and let the steel shine brightly.

 After years of wear and tear, your ring may lose its lustre.
 You can have your ring polished to restore it to its newly bought lustre.
 That is a personal choice and not necessary for you to continue to enjoy your ring.

 Pros: Affordable, Not Cheap

 Wedding rings are affordable jewellery pieces available in classic and modern styles.
 Luxury brands like Calvin Klein, Armani, and many others produce signature stainless steel jewelry to add the finishing touches to their clothing ranges.
 High-quality watchmakers embrace it for their wearable and stylish designs because it is superb for jewellery -always affordable, but never cheap.

-If you ask any married couples around, they will tell you that each wedding anniversary is a milestone to their marriage.
-It is important for anniversaries to be recognized and…
+If you ask any married couples around, they will tell you that each wedding anniversary is a milestone in their marriage.
+Anniversaries need to be recognized and celebrated.
+Now let’s…

 Wood, Stone and You There are wood and gemstone associated with birthdates.
 Do you know your birth tree signs and birth month symbols?
 Choosing special products and objects that link…